 It’s good to have goals; when you tick them off, you feel an unrivalled sense of achievement.
 However, when you set too many, you can end up with feelings of guilt if they prove unmanageable.
 We’re all prone to optimism bias, where we become unrealistic about what’s feasible to achieve in a given time frame – and Christmas is a time to be mindful of overstretching yourself.
 Instead of writing yourself a long checklist of tasks to ‘make the most of the time off’, trim it down to the essentials.
 Any extra achievements will feel like a bonus, not a burden.

 6. Put Social Time First

-We’ve all been feeling a little more disconnected in 2020.
+We’ve all been feeling a little more disconnected since the pandemic first began.
 There’s been less time with family and friends than ever before, leading to loneliness and isolation.
-So, above all else, try to prioritise mood-boosting social time with the people you love.
-It may not be possible in person, but festive Zoom calls and Christmas quizzes can certainly help.
-Whether that means dialling in for present opening or making a digital toast, every little helps when it comes to the feel-good benefits of social interaction.
+So, above all else, try to prioritise mood-boosting social time with the people you love this Christmas – whether that means seeing them in person or staying connected via Zoom.

 Up next: Looking for tips to make next year your best one yet?
 Discover our round-up of New Year’s resolution ideas to get you started.